 I work from a relational standpoint with individuals, couples and adolescents to create a dynamic space in a process that encourages open dialogue, exploration of patterns, and the development of new ways to relate to oneself and others.

 For individuals, this might involve examining past relationships and how those experiences influence current behaviors and thought processes.
 Couples therapy focuses on the interactive behaviors and communication styles that contribute to both harmony and conflict within the partnership.
-In working with adolescents, I prioritize building trust and understanding, allowing young clients to navigate the complexities of identity formation during a pivotal developmental stage.

 Affirmation of LGBTQIA+ populations is integral to my approach.
 This affirmation goes beyond acknowledgment; it is a commitment to understand the unique challenges faced by my LGBTQIA+ clients, including societal prejudice and internalized stigma.